-In order to get meatballs that can be easily sliced with a teaspoon but have a nice texture, you’ll need an equal amounts of pork and ground beef.
-Pork adds a rich taste of sausage and nice texture to them.
-By adding a mixture of panko breadcrumbs, cream and eggs to the meat mixture helps to seal the delicious aromatic juices in each meat ball.
+In order to get meatballs that can be easily sliced with a teaspoon but have a nice texture, you’ll need an equal amount of pork and ground beef.
+Pork adds a rich taste of sausage and a nice texture to them.
+Adding a mixture of panko breadcrumbs, cream, and eggs to the meat mixture helps to seal the delicious aromatic juices in each meatball.
 Adding grated onions in contrast to roughly chopped pieces provides savory notes without any crunch.

 How to Make Slow-Cooker Swedish Meatballs?

-- After that, make gravy for the meatballs but make sure that is thick enough and add it to slow cooker
+- After that, make gravy for the meatballs but make sure that it is thick enough and add it to the slow cooker.

 - At the end of the cooking, stir the cream to prevent the clots in the sauce.